 We want our pupils to walk away from lessons thinking about what they have just learnt and even challenge themselves and others to question the world around them.
 It is essential that as teachers we deliver a Science curriculum that allows pupils to be numerate, scientifically literate and competent in carrying out practical work, at the same time as maintaining their curiosity.
 The lessons need to be designed so that pupils are given the opportunities to hypothesise and predict outcomes, especially during practical work.
 There must also be opportunities provided that challenge pupils’ thinking and allow them to make mistakes, address misconceptions and develop their understanding further.

 We have a wealth of combined experience with eight full-time teachers and a dedicated technician within the department.

 The department is extremely well resourced; we have five dedicated laboratories and a wide variety of apparatus and equipment.
 There is a real focus on practical work throughout our curriculum and we endeavour to make Science lessons fun and exciting whilst teaching pupils to become more responsible and develop useful skills.
-The department work closely with local primary schools to enhance the learning of our younger students.
+The department works closely with local primary schools to enhance the learning of our younger pupils.

 In Key Stage 3, pupils follow the Exploring Science scheme of learning, which leads into the key stage 4 GCSE courses.